josegonzalez/cakephp-wysiwyg/CONTRIBUTING.md

 Check the [cakephp-codesniffer](https://github.com/cakephp/cakephp-codesniffer)
 repository to setup the CakePHP standard.
 The README contains installation info for the sniff and phpcs.
+Thix project uses the `1.x` releases.

 # Additional Resources